Robert H. Paul: Mining in California

-He was so successful at his job with Wells Fargo that in 1878, Wells Fargo superintendent J.J.
-Valentine ordered Bob to Arizona to deal with a series of gold bullion robberies in Maricopa, Arizona.
-Bob was joined in 1879 by Al Sieber and Johnny Behan in a chase for the robber and murderer during the stage holdup near Gillette, Arizona (near present-day Tip Top, Arizona in Yavapai County).
+He was so successful at his job with Wells Fargo that in 1878, Wells Fargo superintendent J. J. Valentine ordered Paul to Arizona to deal with a series of gold bullion robberies in Maricopa, Arizona.
+Paul was joined in 1879 by Al Sieber and Johnny Behan in a chase for the robber and murderer during the stage holdup near Gillette, Arizona (near present-day Tip Top, Arizona in Yavapai County).

-Election as Pima County Sheriff
+Pima County Sheriff election of 1880

-With several years of experience as a sheriff in California, Paul ran as a Republican for the office of Pima County Sheriff against Democrat Charles A. Shibell.
-He was a large man, at 6 foot 6", and weighed about 240 pounds.
+With several years of experience as a sheriff in California, Paul ran as a Republican for the office of Pima County Sheriff against incumbent Charles A. Shibell, a Democrat.
 Paul was expected to win, but on November 2, 1880, Shibell was unexpectedly reelected, and he immediately appointed Johnny Behan as the new deputy sheriff for the Tombstone region of Pima County.
-A week later Bob Paul accused Shibell and his Cowboy supporters Ike Clanton, Curly Bill Brocius, and Frank McLaury of ballot-stuffing and filed suit in the courts.
+A week later, Paul accused Shibell and his supporters Ike Clanton, Curly Bill Brocius, and Frank McLaury of ballot-stuffing and filed suit in the courts.

-Stagecoach murder
+Assassination attempt

-While the election decision was being argued in the courts, Bob rejoined Wells Fargo as a shotgun messenger.
-On the evening of March 15, 1881, the stage-driver of the Kinnear & Company stagecoach carrying US$26,000 in silver bullion (about $ in today's dollars) en route from Tombstone to Benson, Arizona took ill in Contention City and Paul took the reins and the driver's seat.
-Three Cowboys: Jim Crane, Harry Head & Bill Leonard; attempted to rob the stagecoach near Drew's Station, just outside Contention City, by first stepping into the road and commanding them to "Hold!"
+While the election decision was being argued in the courts, Paul rejoined Wells Fargo as a shotgun messenger.
+On the evening of March 15, 1881, the stage-driver of the Kinnear & Company stagecoach carrying $26,000 in silver bullion (about $ in today's dollars) en route from Tombstone to Benson, Arizona, took ill in Contention City and Paul took the reins and the driver's seat.
+Three members of the Cochise County Cowboys—Jim Crane, Harry Head, and Bill Leonard—attempted to rob the stagecoach near Drew's Station, just outside Contention City, by first stepping into the road and commanding them to "Hold!"

 Immediately, Crane fired at the guard's seat killing the popular and well-known driver Eli 'Budd' Philpot.
 Paul believed that this shot was meant for him because Philpot was in the shotgun messenger seat that he would normally have occupied.
 This would lead to theories of an assassination attempt.
 Paul fired his shotgun and emptied his revolver at the robbers, wounding a Cowboy later identified as Bill Leonard in the groin.
-In the exchange a miner named Peter Roerig, riding in the rear dickey seat, was also killed.
+In the exchange, a miner named Peter Roerig, riding in the rear dickey seat, was also killed.